 Always remember that you are worthy of happiness and fulfillment.
 But you can’t liberate yourself until you stop trying to control the uncontrollable.

-Bring continuous inspiring wisdom into your life by subscribing below.
+Bring continuous inspiring wisdom into your life by subscribing below and get our free app!
 Also, comment and share your thoughts!